Quality Selection in Two-Sided Markets: A Constrained Price Discrimination Approach: A Constrained Price Discrimination Problem

 The main result of this section (Theorem \ref{Theorem: Main}) shows that under certain conditions, a $1$-separating menu is optimal.
 Translating this to the two-sided market model, it means that the platform bans a portion of the sellers and provides no further information to buyers about the quality of the remaining sellers that participate in the platform.

-Our theorem shows that this result holds under two key conditions on the model, each of which is related to conditions discussed in Section \ref{Sec: toy}.
+Our theorem shows that this result holds under two key conditions on the model, each of which is related to the conditions discussed in Section \ref{Sec: toy}.
 The first is a regularity condition that will be satisfied by a wide range of two-sided market models, including those we consider in this paper.
 The second is the convexity of $F(m)m$ which relates to demand elasticities.
 We now discuss each condition in turn.

 {\bf Regularity}.
 The first condition that we introduce is regularity.
-This condition imposes natural restrictions on the possible equilibria that can arise in the two-sided market models.
-As we discussed in Section \ref{Sec: toy}, the constraint set in the price discrimination problem describes the set of equilibrium menus in the two-sided market models that we study in Sections \ref{Sec: Model 1 quant} and \ref{Sec: Two-sided2 prices}.
-Hence, the condition on the constraint set that we describe next relates to the equilibrium properties of the two-sided market models.
+This condition imposes natural restrictions on the possible constraint set that can arise in the two-sided market models.
+As we discussed in Section \ref{Sec: toy}, the constraint set in the price discrimination problem describes the set of menus that is generated from buyers' and sellers' behavior and the specific market arrangement.
+Hence, the condition on the constraint set that we describe next relates to the properties of the two-sided market models under consideration.

 \begin{definition} We say that the constraint set $\mathcal{C}$ is regular if the following two conditions hold:

 (i) If $C =\left \{\left (p_{1} ,q_{1}\right ) ,\ldots ,\left (p_{k} ,q_{k}\right )\right \} \in \mathcal{C}_{p}$ then there exists a feasible $1$-separating menu $\{(p,q)\} \in \mathcal{C}_{1}$ such that $p \geq p_{k}$ and $q \geq q_{k}$.\footnote{Recall that we assume without loss of generality that $p_{1} \leq p_{2} \leq \ldots \leq p_{k}$ for every menu $C =\left \{\left (p_{1} ,q_{1}\right ) ,\ldots ,\left (p_{k} ,q_{k}\right )\right \}$.}